binchensun/fasr-webpage/content/_index.md

       text: |
         <br>

         The **Frequency Agile Solar Radiotelescope (FASR)** is a next generation radio interferometer array dedicated to solar and space weather research.
+FASR will build upon the technology that enabled the [Expanded Owens Valley Solar Array](https://ovsa.njit.edu/), but with 10 times more antennas and an order of magnitude wider bandwidth, it will bring the transformative technique of "ultrawide-band radio camera" to solar and heliospheric studies.

+        ### Science Objectives

+        ### Technical Overview

+        ### Current Status

   - block: collection
     content: